Askaniy/TrueColorTools/ReadMe.md

 ### Features
 - Tag system: Each spectrum in the database can be assigned an arbitrary set of tags.
 They form lists of categories for the *Database viewer* tab, which makes working with the database easier.
 - Reference system: Each object in the database can be easily linked to one or several data sources by its short name.
 You can see the list in `File`→`References`.
-Also, object name can contain abbreviations, the decoding of which is indicated in `File`→`Notes`.
 - Multilingual support: The language can be changed through the top menu in runtime.
 TCT supports English, German and Russian.
 If you want to add support for your language, you can do it by analogy in [`strings.py`](src/strings.py) and make a commit or contact me.